 Pathways around the Skywalk are flat, making it an accessible attraction for people with prams or wheelchairs.
 The walk down from the carpark is short and easily manageable for all people.

-The Skywalk also has a kiosk, which is the only place you can purchase food or drink in the National Park.
-The kiosk opens from 8am-2pm.
+The Skywalk also has a cafe, which is the only place you can purchase food or drink in the National Park.
+The Skywalk Cafe opens from 8am-2pm.

 There are toilets here.
 However, there were no changing facilities for babies offered in the toilets.